 "The Shade of Alexander Pope on the Banks of the Thames (1798): Wordsworth's Pope meets Mathias' Pope."
 British Association for Romantic Studies/North American Society for the Study of Romanticism.
 Twickenham, England; St. Mary's University, July 1998.

 "Marx, Money, and the Analogy of the Passions."
 Interdisciplinary Nineteenth-Century Studies Conference.
 New Orleans, Loyola University, April 1998.

 "Keats’ Urn, Neoclassicism, Sacrifice, and Historicism."
 North American Society for the Study of Romanticism.
 Boston, Boston University, Nov.
 1996.

 "The Corsair: Byron's Skeptical Critique of Benevolism."
 Byron Society Meeting.
 MLA convention, San Diego, Dec.
 1994.

 "Falling Into Quotation: Persuasion and the Fall of Woman."
 North American Society for the Study of Romanticism.
 Durham, Duke University, Nov.
 1994.

 "Bordering Upon Enthusiasm: Wordsworth and Crimes of Passion."
 Washington Area Romanticist Group.
-Fairfax, VA, George Mason University, Feb.
+Fairfax, George Mason University, Feb.
 1994.

 "Robert Southey's Dream-Vision of Revolution."
 North American Society for the Study of Romanticism: Inaugural Conference.
 London, University of Western Ontario, Aug.
 1993.